Urdhi/RavenQuest-on-Mac-Guide/README.md

 ---

+Visit my community page [https://ravenquest.de](https://ravenquest.de)

 *I hope this guide helps you and makes it easy for you to enjoy this fantastic game on your Mac. :apple: :heart:
 If you have any questions, please feel free to contact me in the Discord!*

-*Spread the word, but please mention me as the author!*
+*Spread the word but mention me as the author please!*